sn0w12/ComfyUI-Sn0w-Scripts/README.md

     sn0w-scripts
 </h1>

-A collection of nodes and improvements created mainly for testing loras and general ease
+A collection of nodes and improvements created for general ease and testing loras.
+These are just nodes I made and found useful, they should work with most other nodes.
+Most nodes that take in a prompt are made with booru tags in mind and might not work as expected with other prompts.

 # Get Started